SwiftGL/swiftgl.github.io/learn/01-coordinates.md

 It does resemble a cube slightly but something's off.
 Some sides of the cubes are being drawn over other sides of the cube.
 This happens because when OpenGL draws your cube triangle-by-triangle, it will overwrite its pixels even though something else might've been drawn there before.
 Because of this, some triangles are drawn on top of each other while they're not supposed to overlap.

 Luckily, OpenGL stores depth information in a buffer called the z-buffer that allows OpenGL to decide when to draw over a pixel and when not to.
-Using the z-buffer we can configure OpenGL to do depth-testing.
+Using the <span><mark>z-buffer</mark></span> we can configure OpenGL to do depth-testing.

 ## Z-buffer

 OpenGL stores all its depth information in a z-buffer, also known as a depth buffer.
 GLFW automatically creates such a buffer for you (just like it has a color-buffer that stores the colors of the output image).
 The depth is stored within each fragment (as the fragment's z value) and whenever the fragment wants to output its color, OpenGL compares its depth values with the z-buffer and if the current fragment is behind the other fragment it is discarded, otherwise overwritten.
-This process is called depth testing and is done automatically by OpenGL.
+This process is called <span><mark>depth testing</mark></span> and is done automatically by OpenGL.

 However, if we want to make sure OpenGL actually performs the depth testing we first need to tell OpenGL we want to enable depth testing; it is disabled by default.
-We can enable depth testing using glEnable.
-The glEnable and glDisable functions allow us to enable/disable certain functionality in OpenGL.
+We can enable depth testing using `glEnable`.
+The `glEnable` and `glDisable` functions allow us to enable/disable certain functionality in OpenGL.
 That functionality is then enabled/disabled until another call is made to disable/enable it.
-Right now we want to enable depth testing by enabling GL_DEPTH_TEST:
+Right now we want to enable depth testing by enabling `GL_DEPTH_TEST`:

 {% highlight swift %}
 glEnable(GL_DEPTH_TEST)
 {% endhighlight %}

 Since we're using a depth buffer we also want to clear the depth buffer before each render iteration (otherwise the depth information of the previous frame stays in the buffer).
-Just like clearing the color buffer, we can clear the depth buffer by specifying the DEPTH_BUFFER_BIT bit in the glClear function:
+Just like clearing the color buffer, we can clear the depth buffer by specifying the `DEPTH_BUFFER_BIT` bit in the `glClear` function:

 {% highlight swift %}
 glClear(GL_COLOR_BUFFER_BIT | GL_DEPTH_BUFFER_BIT)